State-Mandated Citywide Real Estate Property Revaluation Complete

-According to the Dictionary of Real Estate Appraisal (Fourth Edition) published by the Appraisal Institute, a revaluation is the “mass appraisal of all property within an assessment jurisdiction to equalize assessed values; the reappraisal of a property.”
+According to the Dictionary of Real Estate Appraisal (Fourth Edition) published by the Appraisal Institute, a revaluation is the “mass appraisal of all property within an assessment jurisdiction to equalize assessed values; the reappraisal of property.”

-Mass appraisal is the process of estimating the market value of a universe of properties, as of a specific date, using standard methodology, which allows for statistical testing and reporting.
+Mass appraisal is the process of estimating the market value of a universe of properties, as of a specific date, using a standard methodology, which allows for statistical testing and reporting.

 Rhode Island Facts

-Under Rhode Island law, the assessment of each parcel of real property represents a set percent of its fair market value as of the date of a revaluation.
+Under Rhode Island law, the assessment of each parcel of real property represents a set percentage of its fair market value as of the date of a revaluation.
 Most towns will set this percent at 100% of market value.